Star Trek: Picard season 2: Filming

 Filming was scheduled to begin in mid-June 2020, but was delayed to January 2021 by the COVID-19 pandemic.
 In December 2020, Ryan said filming would begin on February 1, but on that date she revealed that it was delayed again.
 Principal photography began on February 16, in California where the series received tax incentives to continue filming after the first season.
-Doug Aarniokoski directed the first two episodes, and Crescenzo Notarile served as cinematographer after doing so for the third season of Discovery.
+Doug Aarniokoski directed the first two episodes, and Crescenzo Notarile returned as cinematographer from the third season of Discovery.
 Jimmy Lindsey was also a cinematographer for the season.
 Location filming took place later in February at the Walt Disney Concert Hall in Los Angeles, to portray Starfleet Academy in the first episode and the Confederation Presidential Palace in the second.
 SoFi Stadium in Inglewood was also used to depict part of Starfleet Academy in the premiere.
 In April, de Lancie said scenes for the second and third seasons of Picard were being filmed simultaneously.
-Matalas and Goldsman both worked on the second season until around halfway through filming, when Matalas switched focus to the third season and Goldsman continued running the second.
-The two seasons had one of the largest television series crews at the time with more than 450 crewmembers.
+The two seasons had one of the largest television crews at the time with more than 450 crewmembers.